greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gprecoverseg.html.md

 -p new\_recover\_host\[,...\]
 :   Specifies a new host outside of the currently configured Greenplum Database array on which to recover invalid segments.

 :   The new host must have the Greenplum Database software installed and configured, and have the same hardware and OS configuration as the current segment hosts \(same OS version, locales, `gpadmin` user account, data directory locations created, ssh keys exchanged, number of network interfaces, network interface naming convention, and so on\).
-Specifically, the Greenplum Database binaries must be installed, the new host must be able to connect password-less with all segments including the Greenplum master, and any other Greenplum Database specific OS configuration parameters must be applied.
+Specifically, the Greenplum Database binaries must be installed, the new host must be able to connect password-less with all segments including the Greenplum coordinator, and any other Greenplum Database specific OS configuration parameters must be applied.

 :   **Note:** In the case of multiple failed segment hosts, you can specify the hosts to recover with a comma-separated list.
 However, it is strongly recommended to recover one host at a time.
 If you must recover more than one host at a time, then it is critical to ensure that a double fault scenario does not occur, in which both the segment primary and corresponding mirror are offline.